nknapp/baa-lexer/README.md

 yarn perf
 ```

-These are the results, but be aware that results may very strongly:
+These are the results, but be aware that results may vary a lot:

 ```
  BENCH  Summary